Imbalanced classification: a paradigm-based review: Simulation

 \subsection{Data generation process}

-We consider the following two examples with different data generation mechanisms. \begin{example} The conditional distributions for each class are multivariate Gaussian distributions with a common covariance matrix but different mean vectors.
+We consider the following two examples with different data generation mechanisms. \begin{example} The conditional distributions for each class are multivariate $t_4$ distributions with a common covariance matrix but different mean vectors.
+Concretely,

-where $\mu^0=(0, 0, 0, 0, 0)^\top$, $\mu^1=(2, 2, 2, 0, 0)^\top$ and
+where $\mu^0=(0, 0, 0, 0, 0)^\top$, $\mu^1=(2, 2, 2, 0, 0)^\top$, and